Matt Vierling Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in the league.
+- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 12th in MLB.

 © 2023 Data Skrive.
 All rights reserved.